Deane Retirement Strategies Inc. Takes $2.04 Million Position in Capri Holdings Limited (NYSE:CPRI)

-Deane Retirement Strategies Inc. purchased a new stake in shares of Capri Holdings Limited (NYSE:CPRI) during the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
+Deane Retirement Strategies Inc. purchased a new stake in shares of Capri Holdings Limited (NYSE:CPRI) during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund purchased 41,320 shares of the company’s stock, valued at approximately $2,044,000.

-Several other hedge funds have also recently made changes to their positions in CPRI.
-Marshall Wace LLP purchased a new stake in Capri in the 1st quarter valued at about $69,000.
-First Trust Advisors LP purchased a new stake in Capri in the 1st quarter valued at about $4,158,000.
-Amundi Pioneer Asset Management Inc. purchased a new stake in Capri in the 1st quarter valued at about $13,435,000.
-Wells Fargo & Company MN raised its holdings in Capri by 131.0% in the 3rd quarter.
-Wells Fargo & Company MN now owns 125,064 shares of the company’s stock valued at $2,251,000 after buying an additional 70,929 shares during the period.
-Finally, Victory Capital Management Inc. purchased a new stake in Capri in the 3rd quarter valued at about $285,000.
-84.80% of the stock is currently owned by hedge funds and other institutional investors.
+Several other institutional investors and hedge funds have also added to or reduced their stakes in CPRI.
+FMR LLC raised its holdings in shares of Capri by 215.5% during the fourth quarter.
+FMR LLC now owns 22,595,742 shares of the company’s stock valued at $949,022,000 after buying an additional 15,434,959 shares during the last quarter.
+Norges Bank bought a new stake in shares of Capri during the fourth quarter valued at approximately $79,072,000.
+Point72 Asset Management L.P. bought a new stake in shares of Capri during the third quarter valued at approximately $25,635,000.
+Vaughan Nelson Investment Management L.P. bought a new stake in shares of Capri during the fourth quarter valued at approximately $47,743,000.
+Finally, Eaton Vance Management bought a new stake in shares of Capri during the fourth quarter valued at approximately $38,564,000.
+84.80% of the stock is currently owned by institutional investors.

-CPRI has been the topic of several research analyst reports.
-The Goldman Sachs Group upgraded shares of Capri from a “neutral” rating to a “buy” rating and boosted their price objective for the company from $20.00 to $44.00 in a report on Thursday, December 10th.
-Robert W. Baird upgraded shares of Capri from a “neutral” rating to an “outperform” rating and boosted their price target for the stock from $48.00 to $58.00 in a research note on Friday, January 29th.
-Telsey Advisory Group boosted their price objective on Capri from $28.00 to $46.00 and gave the stock a “market perform” rating in a research report on Friday, January 29th.
-Morgan Stanley boosted their price objective on Capri from $43.00 to $46.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 2nd.
-Finally, Deutsche Bank Aktiengesellschaft raised Capri from a “hold” rating to a “buy” rating and upped their price target for the company from $28.00 to $56.00 in a report on Thursday, January 21st.
-Nine analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-Capri currently has a consensus rating of “Buy” and an average target price of $44.89.

-In other news, SVP Daniel Purefoy sold 687 shares of the firm’s stock in a transaction on Tuesday, March 9th.
+In related news, SVP Daniel Purefoy sold 687 shares of the business’s stock in a transaction that occurred on Tuesday, March 9th.
 The stock was sold at an average price of $53.60, for a total value of $36,823.20.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Company insiders own 2.50% of the company’s stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Insiders own 2.50% of the company’s stock.

 Capri Holdings Limited designs, markets, distributes, and retails branded women's and men's apparel, footwear, and accessories in the United States, Canada, Latin America, Europe, the Middle East, Africa, and Asia.
 The company's Versace segment offers ready-to-wear, accessories, footwear, and home furnishings through a distribution network, including boutiques; and department and specialty stores, as well as through Versace e-commerce sites.